-- the potential impact of non-compliance on regulatory outcomes; and - the likelihood of non-compliance (where we will take into account past compliance and potential future risks and willingness to comply)
+- the potential impact of non-compliance on regulatory outcomes; and - the likelihood of non-compliance (where the council will take into account past compliance and potential future risks and willingness to comply) - 5.4.4 Regulators should share information about compliance and risk

-5.2.4 Regulators should share information about compliance and risk
+The council follow the principle of "collect once, use many times" when requesting information from businesses.
+To help target resources and activities and minimise duplication the council will share wherever possible information with other enforcement agencies

-We follow the principle of "collect once, use many times" when requesting information from businesses.
-To help target resources and activities and minimise duplication we will share wherever possible information with other enforcement agencies
+5.4.5 Regulators should ensure clear information, guidance and advice is available to help those they regulate meet their responsibilities to comply

-- 5.2.5 Regulators should ensure clear information, guidance and advice is available to help those they regulate meet their responsibilities to comply Ensure that businesses are provided with, or signposted to, clear and accessible information on legal requirements relating to their operations.
+Ensure that businesses are provided with, or signposted to, clear and accessible information on legal requirements relating to their operations.
 Targeted and practical information will be provided through a variety of means including on-site visits, telephone advice lines and online guidance (both national and local guidance).
-We will endeavour to distinguish between legal requirements and advice or guidance which seeks to improve the basic level of practice.
-The response to a request for advice will be to provide such advice and to help secure compliance rather than directly triggering enforcement action. - 5.2.6 Regulators should ensure that their approach to their regulatory activities is transparent
+The council will endeavour to distinguish between legal requirements and advice or guidance which seeks to improve the basic level of practice.
+The response to a request for advice will be to provide such advice and to help secure compliance rather than directly triggering enforcement action.